 European monarchies, on the other hand, do rather well for outdated institutes.
 The Grand Duke of Luxemburg Henry I of Luxemburg (1955) is the most recent proof of the pudding.
 In his Christmas speech of 2012 he referred to a further limitation of grand-ducal power and the necessity of modernization of the constitution.
 The power of the Grand-Duke is already rather restricted, but Henry almost begged for further limitations of his powers.
 The Grand-Duke refused to give his consent to the liberal law on euthanasia.

-A similar event happened in 1912, when the Grand-Duchess Marie Adelheid (1894-1924) did not sign the liberal law on education.
+A similar event happened in 1912 when the Grand-Duchess Marie Adelheid (1894-1924) did not sign the liberal law on education.
 Religious motives were behind both refusals.
-In her first year as Grand-Duchess (1912-1919) she refused to sign a law.
+In her first year as Grand-Duchess (1912-1919), she refused to sign a law.
 Two years later she blocked the street with her car to stop advancing German troops.

 One could even argue that presidential systems have a profound monarchic impact, such as the (five) ´presidents´ of the EU and France.
-The well functioning national monarchies are subject of debate, because the system should be anachronistic and not democratic.
+The well functioning national monarchies are subject to debate because the system should be anachronistic and not democratic.
 To a certain extent that may be true, but the institute in its sole capacity of head of state performs rather well.
-The democratic deficit at European level is a real concern however and critics rather should concentrate on the functioning of the European Union and the ECB instead.
+The democratic deficit at the European level is a real concern however and critics rather should concentrate on the functioning of the European Union and the ECB instead.